Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 ### Level 3: Gathering Swarm

-As an **:rsc-a: Action**{ .rsc }, choose an area you can see within 60 feet, your patron's brood gathers in the area in a 10-foot cube.
+As an **:rsc-a: Action**{.rsc}, choose an area you can see within 60 feet, your patron's brood gathers in the area in a 10-foot cube.
 You can move the swarm up to 30 feet during your turn (no action required).
 Whenever the Brood Swarm moves within a creature's space you can see and whenever a creature you can see enters the Brood Swarm's space or ends its turn there, you can force that creature to make a Dexterity saving throw.
 On a failed save, the creature takes 2d10 :dmg-posn: Poison damage or takes only half damage on a successful save.
 A creature makes this save only once per turn.

 This feature lasts for 1 minute or until you end it early (no action required). you can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.